 When I Work is a great option for employee scheduling software for businesses with less than 75 employees.
-They have a free version which doesn’t limit you to one company location but it doesn’t let you schedule weeks into the future.
-However it does have scheduling features like GPS locations and job instructions.
+They have a free version that doesn’t limit you to one company location but it doesn’t let you schedule weeks into the future.
+However, it does have scheduling features like GPS locations and job instructions.

 Its pricing ranges from free to $2.25 per employee, per month, which is based on the exact features that you want.
 Time and attendance tracking can also be added for an additional $1.50 per employee, per month.
 It does also have an enterprise version with volume discounts.